diffplug/spotless/README.md

 # Gradle Format plugin #

 The Gradle Format plugin allows you to format your Java sources.
 It operates in place and can be used for instance before pushing changes to enforce a coding style.
-The formatting can be customized using a properties file with the keys defined in [DefaultCodeFormatterConstants](http://help.eclipse.org/indigo/index.jsp?topic=%2Forg.eclipse.jdt.doc.isv%2Freference%2Fapi%2Forg%2Feclipse%2Fjdt%2Fcore%2Fformatter%2FDefaultCodeFormatterConstants.html) from Eclipse.
-See eclipse_formatter_config.properties for an example.
+The formatting can be customized using a properties or XML file with the keys defined in [DefaultCodeFormatterConstants](http://help.eclipse.org/indigo/index.jsp?topic=%2Forg.eclipse.jdt.doc.isv%2Freference%2Fapi%2Forg%2Feclipse%2Fjdt%2Fcore%2Fformatter%2FDefaultCodeFormatterConstants.html) from Eclipse.
+See src/test/resources/ for examples.
  Eventually you should be able to export Eclipse settings to this file.

 ## Usage